 How Agent Commission Work When Buying or Selling a Home

-The total commission paid by sellers in the US is about 5.5%.
+The average total commission paid by sellers in the US is about 5.5%.
 You've probably heard that the customary total commission is 6% and that is true.
 However, all commissions are completely negotiable.
 In other words, the seller may negotiate the commission with their listing agent or offer a lower commission to the buyer agent.
 In addition, discount brokerages may ask for significantly lower commissions.
 For example, SimpleShowing offers a standard commission of 1%.